 Yohan Beugin - September 2025

-Recently, I upgraded my laptop from bookworm
+Recently, I upgraded my laptop from bookworm to

-; the latest stable version of the Debian
+trixie; the latest stable version of the Debian

 distribution.
 The following are some notes about the process and